 Concerning Mr. Kyhn's argument that VA adjudicated his hearing loss claim erroneously believing that he had not submitted evidence in support of that claim, the evidence of record reveals that, in response to the RO's August 1998 denial of service connection for hearing loss, Mr. Kyhn filed an NOD and submitted medical evidence revealing a diagnosis of hearing loss that was believed to be related to service.
 R. at 96-99.
-The RO issued an SOC stating that it had not received any evidence from Mr. Kyhn in response to a request for information after its August 1998 denial of his claim.
-R. at 105.
-Mr. Kyhn informed the RO that he had submitted evidence with his NOD and the RO subsequently corrected its decision and awarded service connection for hearing loss.
-Although Mr. Kyhn is correct that the RO adjudicated his claim assuming that he had not submitted evidence in support of it, that error pertains to the RO's adjudication of his claim for hearing loss and not the tinnitus claim presently at issue.
-Mr. Kyhn has not persuaded the Court that prior adjudicative errors in a separate matter constitute clear evidence to rebut the presumption of regularity applicable to his tinnitus claim.
+Although Mr. Kyhn is correct that the RO adjudicated his claim assuming that he had not submitted evidence in support of it, that error pertains to the RO's